tcab/pagestest/README.md

 - CLICKING ON IMAGE works and takes you to some `https://camo.githubusercontent.com/...` url where you get the full screen SVG and can zoom ok ✅😯 unreliable and too slow to refresh
 - does not work locally on dev machine - at least not in vscode previewer.
 - *may* work in local jekyll server but this project isn't set up with local jekill
+- updates ok when .svg changes? only if `&cache=no` in url.